Almond flour is—to put it as simply as possible—ground almonds.

 Cooking and Baking With Almond Flour

-In recipes that don't depend on gluten to create structure (i.e. risen breads and other things made from yeasted doughs), you can often substitute almond flour one-for-one for wheat flour.
+In recipes that don't depend on gluten to create structure (i.e. risen bread and other things made from yeasted doughs), you can often substitute almond flour one-for-one for wheat flour.
 It's particularly good for simple desserts such as cookies or bars.
 The texture of the final item will often be heavier and the batter may require extra liquid, but a bit of experimenting can often yield excellent results.

 First-time testers can start by replacing 1/4 of the wheat flour with almond flour.
 It's great this way in pancakes, scones, muffins, cookies, and even puddings.
 Adding almond flour to brownies makes them extra fudgy as well.

 While delicious and nutritious, almond flour doesn't behave exactly like wheat flour and can't be used one-for-one in all recipes.
-For yeasted breads and other baked goods that depend on the structural integrity that gluten provides, almond flour can only be used to replace a small portion of wheat flour.
+For yeasted bread and other baked goods that depend on the structural integrity that gluten provides, almond flour can only be used to replace a small portion of wheat flour.

 Almond flour works very well as a breading agent, like when coating chicken or pork cutlets to pan fry.
 It's also an excellent way to thicken soups or stews—simply sprinkle and stir in—or as a breadcrumb substitute in meatloaf and meatballs.